Infineon/mtb-example-mcuboot-basic/README.md

 #### External flash programming

 The programmer tool for PSoC&trade; 6 MCU (based on OpenOCD) programs the external flash with the data from the HEX file when the address of the data is 0x18000000 or higher.
-The programmer tool requires the configuration information (e.g., erase/read/program commands) about the external flash present in the board to be able to program the flash.
+The programmer tool requires the configuration information (e.g., erase/read/program commands) about the external flash present on the board to be able to program the flash.
 This configuration is placed into the user area of the internal flash, and the address pointing to the configuration is placed into the TOC2 section of the supervisory flash (SFlash) area of the internal flash.
 The programmer tool understands the TOC2 structure and knows where to look for the address that points to the external flash configuration.
-See [PSoC&trade; 6 MCU programming specifications](https://www.cypress.com/documentation/programming-specifications/]psoc-6-programming-specifications) for more information on SFlash and TOC2.
+See [PSoC&trade; 6 MCU programming specifications](https://www.infineon.com/dgdl/Infineon-PSoC_6_Programming_Specifications-Programming+Specifications-v12_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f66d9bf5627&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-programming_specification) for more information on SFlash and TOC2.

-The *mtb_shared/mcuboot/\<tag>/boot/cypress/MCUBootApp/cy_serial_flash_prog.c* file defines the TOC2 structure and the *cycfg_qspi_memslot.c./h* files under *bootloader_cm0p/COMPONENT_CUSTOM_DESIGN_MODUS/TARGET_\<kit\>/GeneratedSource* hold the external flash configuration structures.
-These files are autogenerated from *design.cyqspi* under *bootloader_cm0p/COMPONENT_CUSTOM_DESIGN_MODUS/TARGET_\<kit\>* using the [QSPI configurator](https://www.cypress.com/ModusToolboxQSPIConfig) tool.
+The *mtb_shared/mcuboot/\<tag>/boot/cypress/MCUBootApp/cy_serial_flash_prog.c* file defines the TOC2 structure and the *cycfg_qspi_memslot.c./h* files under *bsps/TARGET_< BSP-NAME >/config/GeneratedSource* hold the external flash configuration structures.
+These files are autogenerated from *design.cyqspi* under *bsps/TARGET_< BSP-NAME >/config* using the [QSPI configurator](https://www.cypress.com/ModusToolboxQSPIConfig) tool.

+**Note:** Initially the customized configuration files like - *design.cyqspi, design.cycapsense, design.modus* are present in the folder *templates/TARGET_< BSP-NAME >/config* and are copied automatically from this folder to *bsps/TARGET_< BSP-NAME >/config* during the library updates.
+The build system reads all these configurations from the *bsps/TARGET_< BSP-NAME >/config*.

 **Note:** Although the bootloader app uses SFDP to autodiscover the external flash configuration, a static configuration must be present in the internal flash for programming to work.
 It is possible to program without storing the configuration in the internal flash.
 However, in that case, external memory programming is limited only to the PSoC&trade; 6 MCU + NOR flash device combinations that are on the PSoC&trade; 6 MCU development kits.

 ### Security

 **Note:** This example simply demonstrates the image-signing feature of MCUboot.
 It does not implement root of trust (RoT)-based secured services such as secured boot and secured storage (to securely store and retrieve the keys).
 You must ensure that adequate security measures are implemented in your end product.
-See the [PSoC&trade; 64 line of secured MCUs](https://www.cypress.com/psoc64) that offer those advanced security built-in features, and read this [whitepaper](https://www.cypress.com/documentation/white-papers/security-comparison-between-psoc-64-secure-mcu-and-psoc-6263-mcu) that compares the security features between PSoC&trade; 64 'secure' MCU and PSoC&trade; 62/63 MCUs.
+See the [PSoC&trade; 64 line of secured MCUs](https://www.infineon.com/cms/en/product/microcontroller/32-bit-psoc-arm-cortex-microcontroller/psoc-6-32-bit-arm-cortex-m4-mcu/psoc-64) that offer those advanced security built-in features, and read this [whitepaper](https://www.infineon.com/dgdlac/Infineon-Security_Comparison_Between_PSoC_64_Secure_MCU_and_PSoC_62_63_MCU-Whitepaper-v01_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0fb27691270a&utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-white_paper) that compares the security features between PSoC&trade; 64 'secure' MCU and PSoC&trade; 62/63 MCUs.

 MCUboot checks the image integrity with SHA256, and image authenticity with digital signature verification.
 Multiple signature algorithms are supported; this example enables ECDSA SECP256R1 (EC256) by default.
 MCUboot uses the `Mbed TLS` library for cryptography.

 PSoC&trade; 6 MCU supports hardware-accelerated cryptography based on the `Mbed TLS` library via a shim layer.
 The  [cy-mbedtls-acceleration](https://github.com/Infineon/cy-mbedtls-acceleration) library implements this layer.
 Hardware-accelerated cryptography shortens the boot time by more than four times compared to the software implementation (observation results).

-**Note:** In the current version of MCUBoot library (v1.8.1-cypress), hardware crypto acceleration is not supported.
+**Note:** In the current version of the MCUBoot library (v1.8.1-cypress), hardware crypto acceleration is not supported.

 MCUboot verifies the signature of the image in the primary slot every time before booting when `MCUBOOT_VALIDATE_PRIMARY_SLOT` is defined.
 In addition, it verifies the signature of the image in the secondary slot before copying it to the primary slot.